-The adopted Conservation Area Appraisals and Management Plans will be used to inform the Council's decisions when assessing the impact of proposals.
+The adopted Conservation Area Appraisals and Management Plans for the Borough's 15 Conservation Areas will be used to inform the Council's decisions when assessing the impact of proposals.

 The Council will:

-- require development within conservation areas to protect and enhance the special interest, character and appearance of the area and its setting including views into and out of the conservation area; - require the position, mass and materials of proposed development and the design of the space and landscaping around it, to pay regard to the character of adjoining buildings and the area as a whole. - ensure that proposed development within or adjacent to conservation areas would not detract from the special interest, character and appearance of the designated area, which should include sympathetic alterations and additions to and the retention of any existing features of special architectural merit. - preserve trees and garden spaces which contribute to the character and appearance of a conservation area or which contribute to the significance of the area by being located in the setting of the conservation area. - resist the total or substantial demolition of an unlisted building that makes a positive contribution to the special interest and significance of a conservation area.
+- require development within conservation areas to protect and enhance the special interest, character and appearance of the area and its setting including views into and out of the conservation area: - require the position, mass, layout, appearance and materials of proposed development, and the design of the space and landscaping around it, to pay regard to the character of adjoining buildings and the area as a whole. - ensure that proposed changes of use development within or adjacent to conservation areas would not detract from the special interest, character and appearance of the designated area, which should include sympathetic alterations and additions to facades that are visible from the public domain and the retention of any existing features of special architectural merit. - preserve trees and garden spaces which contribute to the character and appearance of a conservation area or which contribute to the significance of the area by being located in the setting of the conservation area. - only in exceptional circumstances grant permission for the total or substantial demolition of an unlisted building that makes a positive contribution to the special interest and significance of a conservation area; and - Consider the withdrawal of permitted development rights where they present a threat to the protection of the character and special interest of the conservation area. resist the total or substantial demolition of an unlisted building that makes a positive contribution to the special interest and significance of a conservation area.